-In its most basic form, a speech analytics solution consists of a speech engine that converts speech to data, an indexing layer that searches the information, a query engine that lets users query the data, and finally, a reporting application that enables you to present the analytical findings.
+In its most basic form, a speech analytics solution consists of a speech recognition engine (i.e. automated speech recognition) that converts speech to data, an indexing layer that searches the information, a query engine that lets users query the data, and finally, a reporting application that enables you to present the analytical findings.

-As the names suggest, real-time analytics helps contact center agents as the call is progressing while post-call analytics helps to uncover insights after the call has ended.
-Real-time analytics helps agents strive for first call resolution.
-Post-call analytics helps you improve your contact center processes and provide better upskilling and training for the contact center agents.
+As the names suggest, real time speech analytics helps contact center agents as the call is progressing while post call analytics helps to uncover insights after the call has ended.
+Real time speech analytics helps agents strive for first call resolution.
+Post call analytics helps you improve your contact center processes and provide better upskilling and training for the contact center agents.

-Speech analytics helps to learn about the issues that customers are facing and provide them with a better experience.
-Speech analytics helps to determine customer emotions, sentiment, and implied needs.
-With the right application of speech analytics, brands can improve customer service, plug customer service loopholes, and course-correct detrimental actions before it is too late.
+Speech analytics helps businesses learn about the issues that customers are facing and provide them with a better experience.
+Speech analytics helps to determine customer emotions, sentiment and implied needs.
+With the right application of speech analytics, brands can improve customer service—and, consequently, customer satisfaction—plug customer service loopholes and course-correct detrimental actions before it is too late.
 It also helps the contact centers to better equip themselves to resolve customer queries and optimize the overall customer experience.

 Voice analytics is about analyzing the spoken or acoustic data while speech analytics includes both spoken and text-based data.
 The benefit of pure voice analytics is that you can learn a lot of about what the customers are saying, how they are saying it and what they mean.
-Voice data is all about intonation, modulation, and other aural cues that help to better understand the customers.
-Voice analytics includes elements of syllable emphasis, the tone, the pitch of the voice, and even the tempo to understand customer needs.
-Speech analytics is more straightforward.
-Hence analyzing it is easier, but voice analytics is more valuable.
+Voice data is all about intonation, modulation and other aural cues that help to better understand customers.
+Voice analytics includes elements of syllable emphasis, the tone, the pitch of the voice and even the tempo to understand customer needs.
+Speech analytics is more straightforward, making it easier to analyze.